30 Nov

 Protection begins with software development

 Companies are not only obliged to introduce at least the prescribed standard, but also to monitor compliance.
-Control and documentation are to ensure this.
-To do this, the company must prove that it has met the Technical and organisational measures for data protection has been introduced.
-Unlike before, the burden of proof for this now lies with the company and no longer with the customers.
-Every IT system must therefore be designed in such a way that compliance with the DSVGO is guaranteed.
-Meaning: In principle, data protection must already be taken into account in the software!
+Monitoring and documentation are intended to ensure this.
+To this end, the company must prove that it fulfils the technical and organisational measures for data protection.
+Unlike before, the burden of proof now lies with the company and no longer with the customer.
+Every IT system must therefore be designed in such a way that compliance with the GDPR is guaranteed.
+In other words: In principle, data protection must already be taken into account in the software!
 For example, providers must already sell software with data-protected default settings, such as storage periods and access control.

 Complaint - and then?

-Any complaints can be filed with the data protection authority of the respective EU state.
-It does not matter in which country the violations occurred.
+Any complaints can be submitted to the data protection authority of the respective EU country.
+It does not matter in which country the offence occurred.
 This also applies to companies.
 All data protection breaches must also be reported to the competent authority within 72 hours of becoming known.
-In the case of serious incidents (mostly concerning personal rights), all those affected must be informed.
-Intangible damages, such as damage to reputation, have also been taken into account.
+In the case of serious incidents (usually relating to personal rights), all affected parties must be informed.
+Non-material damage, such as damage to reputation, has also been taken into account.

-Further, in some cases, the authority can issue a ban on data processing.
-One case, for example, would be a major security breach in a company's data protection network.
+In some cases, the authority can also issue a ban on data processing.
+One case would be, for example, a major security breach in a company's data protection network.

 Contact Versino